 Autism Initiative at Mercyhurst (AIM)

-In 2008, Mercyhurst introduced the Autism Initiative to meet the needs of the growing population of university students diagnosed on the Autism Spectrum.
-This program focuses on building a foundation for self-advocacy, social skills, and sound academic progress.
+In 2008, Mercyhurst introduced the Autism Initiative to meet the needs of the growing population of university students diagnosed with autism.
+This program helps students build a foundation of self-advocacy, social, vocational, and academic skills to work toward success during college and after graduation.

-The AIM program also offers the CREATE summer program -- one of the top college readiness programs in the country for adults on the autism spectrum.
-This is a nationally acclaimed summer experience to help potential students determine whether they are ready for the demands of college life.
-Students live in a Mercyhurst residence hall, eat in the dining hall, enroll in a three-credit college course and interact with fellow students in a variety of social activities and settings.
-The students also participate in the College 101 Series and the Mini Lecture Series that assist in orienting them to college offices and expose the participants to different faculty and lecture styles.
-Space is limited.
-Early application is suggested.
+The AIM program also offers the CREATE summer program -- one of the top college readiness programs in the country -- for adults with autism.
+This nationally acclaimed summer experience simulates the on-campus living experience to help neurodiverse students determine if they are ready for the demands of college life.
+Students live in a Mercyhurst residence hall, eat in the dining hall, enroll in a three-credit college course, and interact with fellow students in various social settings.
+The students also participate in the College 101 Series and the Mini-Series Lectures, which help students learn about college offices and expose them to different faculty and lecture styles.
+Space is limited, and early application is suggested.